 Cordova, Valdez, Fairbanks, Prudhoe Bay, Seward, Anchorage, Kenai Peninsula, Kodiak, King Cove, and Dutch Harbor.

 On a weekly basis, Samson sails from Seattle to the following communities:

-Metlakatla, Ketchika, Prince of Wales – including Craig, Kiawock, and Thorne Bat, Wrangell, Petersburg, Juneau, and Sitka.
+Metlakatla, Ketchikan, Prince of Wales – including Craig, Klawock and Thorne Bay, Wrangell, Petersburg, Juneau, and Sitka.